• Skip to primary navigation

 Home » Recipes » Mexican-Inspired

-Vegan beans and rice in a bowl topped with avocado
+Overhead view of fiesta black beans and rice in a white bowl topped with avocado and lime slices

 Ingredients for Fiesta Rice

-• Brown rice: I use long-grain brown basmati rice for this recipe.
+• Long-grain rice: I use long-grain brown basmati rice for this recipe.
 But you can also use white rice, jasmine rice, etc.

-• Yellow onion: Or use white onion, red onion, or sweet onion if desired.
+• Yellow onion: Or substitute white onion, red onion, or sweet onion.

-• Bell pepper: I use orange bell pepper, but yellow, green bell pepper, or red bell pepper work great too.
+• Green bell pepper: I like green, but yellow, orange bell pepper, or red bell pepper work great too.
+Poblano pepper could also work.

-• Fresh garlic cloves: Or substitute with dried garlic powder.
+• Fresh garlic cloves: I like the taste of fresh, but you can substitute with dried garlic powder if desired.

-• Taco seasoning: I use my homemade taco seasoning blend for this recipe, but simply use your own favorite.
-My mixture combines warm, bold flavors like chili powder, ground cumin, smoked paprika, onion, garlic, and oregano.
+• Taco seasoning: I use my homemade taco seasoning blend for this recipe.
+It's a delicious combination of warm, bold spices like chili powder, ground cumin, smoked paprika, onion, garlic, and oregano.
+(Making your own homemade seasonings also allows you to adjust the salt content to your liking.)

 • Nutritional yeast: This gives the sauce more richness with a cheesy, savory taste.

-• Sweet corn: Either use canned, frozen corn kernels, fire-roasted corn, or freshly cooked corn.
+• Sweet corn: I use organic canned corn for convenience.
+But you can use frozen corn kernels, fire-roasted corn, or freshly cooked corn instead.

 Customizing